This blog has been updated for freshness and relevancy...

-You may work at a school or RTO that has created an online space for learning and assessment and you are looking for a way to support your learners as they transition to this new world order.
+You may work at a school or RTO that has created an online space for learning and assessment and you are looking for a way to support your online learners.
 This will be no mean feat, especially if your students are not tech savvy or if they were hard to engage when face-to-face, let alone working remotely.

 Fear not, we have some tips on how to keep remote students engaged and tuned in:1.
 Create and Maintain Clear Channels for Communication

 This is probably the single biggest challenge when trying to keep remote students engaged and motivated.
 Students can struggle when they don’t have regular contact with instructors or peers.
 Here are some strategies to help keep lines of communication open and encourage students to engage with one another:

 - Create a centralised “hub” where students can look for up-to-date information.
 Including calendars and to-do lists is helpful for students to keep track of tasks and upcoming assessments.

 - Keep in touch with students via regular emails.
 Be sure to include relevant and timely information such as class schedule, reminders and instructions for any upcoming assignments, and instructor contact details and availability.